rh-aiservices-bu/multi-gpu-llms/README.md

 ## 2. Important Disclaimer

+> IMPORTANT DISCLAIMER: Read before proceed!

-* These demos/repositories are **not supported by OpenShift AI/RHOAI**; they rely on upstream projects.
+* These demos/repository are **not supported by OpenShift AI/RHOAI**; they rely on upstream projects.
 * This is prototyping/testing work intended to confirm functionality and determine the necessary requirements.
 * These features are **not available in the RHOAI dashboard**.
 If you want to implement them, you will need to adapt YAML files to fit your use case.